Installation Specification Guidelines for Geogrid Reinforced Retaining Walls

 - Install Allan Block wall to designated height of first geogrid layer.
 Backfill and compact the wall rock and infill soil in layers not to exceed 8 in.
 (200 mm) lifts behind wall to depth equal to designed grid length before grid is installed.

-- Cut geogrid to designed embedment length and place on top of the Allan Block units to back edge of the raised front lip or within 1 in.
-(25 mm) of the concrete retaining wall face when using AB Fieldstone.
-Extend away from wall approximately 3% above horizontal on compacted infill soils.
+- Cut geogrid to designed embedment length and place on top of the Allan Block units to back edge of the raised front lip, for AB, AB Aztec, AB Metropolitan or AB Europa Collection, or the middle of the facing unit for the AB Fieldstone Collection.
+Extend away from wall approximately 3% above horizontal on compacted backfill.

 - Lay geogrid at the proper elevation and orientations shown on the construction drawings or as directed by the wall design engineer.